-Chronicall fails to launch when I navigate to Chronicall inside IE, Chronicall Desktop, or Chronicall Browserless.
+Chronicall fails to launch when I navigate to Chronicall inside Internet Explorer, Chronicall Desktop, or Chronicall Browserless.

-The cause of this can vary from an incorrect IP address for Chronicall Desktop, no recent Java installation (for browser version), change in network settings (blocked ports), Chronicall services not running on the Chronicall server, or corrupt files on the Chronicall server.
+The cause of this can be various, ranging from: an incorrect IP address for Chronicall Desktop, no recent Java installation (for browser version), change in network settings (blocked ports), Chronicall services not running on the Chronicall server, to corrupt files on the Chronicall server.

 Follow the steps below to narrow down the source of the issue.